blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 #### Spellcasting
 Chose either INT or WIS as your spellcasting modifier.
 When you make spell attack rolls, add this modifier.
 When targets make saving throws to resist your spells, they roll against 10 + spellcasting modifier.
-During each rest, you may pepare copies of your spells to cast.
-You know 2 spell at first level, and learn a new one with each level following.
+You know 2 spell at first level, and learn a new spells according to the spells column.
 You can cast each spell you know once per rest.
+You may not have multiple copies of a spell prepared at once.

 #### Improve Spell
 Pick one spell.
 Make some change or improvement to it.
 Work with the keeper.